CaptainSapphire/PH-s-Blog/_posts/draft-2025-Microsoft Discovery Hour: Unify your Data Platform​.md

 # Microsoft Discovery Hour: Unify your Data Platform​
 I am a Data Science student at Moorpark College, and I have a lot to learn about the data science industry.
-So, I attended the "icrosoft Discovery Hour: Unify your Data Platform​" Webinar to learn about the tools offered and how they can be applied in real-world situations. <br><Br>
+So, I attended the "Microsoft Discovery Hour: Unify your Data Platform​" Webinar to learn about the tools offered and how they can be applied in real-world situations. <br><Br>
 ![Microsoft Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/9/96/Microsoft_logo_%282012%29.svg/2560px-Microsoft_logo_%282012%29.svg.png)

 ## Notes